CultivateLabs/storytime/README.md

 This separation is intended to provide several benefits and/or solve several problems:
 * Building complex page structure and styling inside the CMS prevents the code from going into version control
 * If complex page structure is in the host app and CMS users just edit content snippets, it's much harder to break pages on a production site.
-* Combining admin and CMS/blog features in one place gives site administrators a single place to go to edit content (rather than requiring both a CMS/blog and something like ActiveAdmin or RailsAdmin).
+* Combining admin and CMS/blog features in one place gives site administrators **a single place to edit content** (rather than requiring both a CMS/blog and something like ActiveAdmin or RailsAdmin).

 ## Sample App